zbinxp/tutorial/java-spi/readme.md

 ## structure

+1. exchange-rate-api

+    - api: business logic
+    - spi: service provider interface
+    - ExchangeRate.java: helper class
+    - App.java: entry

+2. exchange-rate-impl: service provider implementation

+    - YahooFinanceExchangeRateProvider.java: service provider
+    - YahooQuoteManagerImple.java: business logic
+    - QuoteResponse.java, QuoteResponseWrapper: json entity
+    - pom.xml: pay attention to `maven-dependency-plugin`, which copies dependencies to a folder named `depends`.
+These dependencies are used by classloaders.

+## how it works

-service provider interface
+1. service provider interface

-service provider
+2. service provider

-define a file in META-INF/services with name = SPI name(org.zbinxp.rate.spi.ExchangeRateProvider), and content equals service provider implementation(org.zbinxp.rate.impl.YahooFinanceExchangeRateProvider)
+3. define a file in META-INF/services with name = SPI name(org.zbinxp.rate.spi.ExchangeRateProvider), and content equals service provider implementation(org.zbinxp.rate.impl.YahooFinanceExchangeRateProvider)

-ServiceLoader.load(ExchangeRateProvider.class)自动加载service provider实现，当然代码需要放在classpath or lib/ext下面
+4. ServiceLoader.load(ExchangeRateProvider.class) loads the implementation of service provider，which is packaged and put into ext dirs.

 ## how to run